-We provide LaTeX templates for writing the proposal:
+We provide a LaTeX template for writing the proposal on GitHub and Overleaf.

 Please note: We highly recommend using LaTeX for writing your thesis.
 Even though you don't have experience with it yet, take this opportunity to learn it.
 We help you with all your questions.

-3. Finalize your proposal.
 Typically, you need about three iterations (feedback loops) for defining your thesis project.
 After the final meeting with your advisor, your project is ready to start.
-Now, it is time to decide about the second supervisor (Zweigutachter).
 Please talk to your advisor for support.
-Please find here an example for a BSc.
-Thesis proposal.
+Think about your second supervisor (Zweitgutachter).

-5. Start writing your thesis.
-During the writing process, the student organizes the meetings with the advisor.
+During the writing process, the student organizes meetings with the advisor.
 We recommend meeting at least every other week.

 We again provide LaTeX templates for writing the thesis.